Lissy93/web-check/.github/README.md

 Read more here: **[web-check.as93.net/about](https://web-check.as93.net/about)**

 _Note that not all checks will work for all sites.
-Sometimes it's not possible to determine some information, and there are limitations imposed by Netlify for the lambda functions._
+Sometimes it's not possible to determine some information, and the demo instance has some limitations imposed by Netlify for the lambda functions._

 ---

-## Building
+## Usage

 ### Developing